Updated 5 October 2023

 Our responsibilities for data protection under the GDPR.

-These roles impose certain responsibilities on both parties under the GDPR which came into force in May 2018.
+These roles impose certain responsibilities on both parties under the UK GDPR.

-If a member of the public submits a request or report via the client’s branded version of one of SocietyWorks’ services (including FixMyStreet Pro, WasteWorks, NoiseWorks, FOIWorks or ApplyWorks), mySociety is acting as a data processor for the client.
-In this instance the client is then the sole data controller.
+If a member of the public submits a request or report in relation to the provision of SocietyWorks’ services (including FixMyStreet Pro, WasteWorks, FOIWorks or ApplyWorks), the processing of the data involved is covered by SocietyWorks and the client acting as joint controllers.

 When a user submits a report through FixMyStreet or FixMystreet Pro, the following personal data is collected: